archusXIV/mpv-playlists-manager/README.md

 When upgrading mpm, a ~/.config/mpm/mpmrc.diff will be created and merged with your mpmrc file, of course a backup will be generated under mpmrc.orig.
 Remember some of the changes are **crucial**...

 ## Changelog:
+- Added an url test in _CopyMediaUrl function, if not an url the clipboard is cleared.
 - Pressing Ctrl+M is main window shows most mpmrc settings.
 - A prompt shows up when we deceide to cancel adding files to the queue, if a local playlist already exist.
 - Reorganized functions concerning mpv local playlists creations.
 - In mpmrc, if mpvGenOptions_ID=( --idle=yes ) is automatically set to no at startup for mpv to quit correctly.
 - Added mpv output in the terminal by queueing multiple files/dirs, when use_mpvc is empty (not set).
-- Fixed bug in _IfQuitAfterTask function after downloads completed.

 ## Recent additions
 - Mpv terminal user interface can be used to pick & choose playlist items while mpv is running.